mattfeltonma/azure-labs/simple-landing-zone/README.md

 * Three resource groups deployed with one for shared services, one for network transit, and one for workload allowing fine grained access for systems, networking, and development teams

 **Central secrets storage**
-* Domain username and password are stored in Azure Key Vault
+* Domain username and password are stored in core services' Azure Key Vault
-* CMK used for Virtual Machine encryption stored in Azure Key Vault
+* CMK used for core services' Virtual Machine encryption stored Azure Key Vault
+* Instance of Azure Key Vault available for workload secrets storage

 **Centralization of logs and metrics**
 * Logs and metrics centralized in instance of Log Analytics